 Even though the use of this method delivers very good results, its practical realization is quite complex due to the big number of calculations that are needed to search for similar users.
 This is related to the high asymptotic complexity of the algorithm which is an indicator of the algorithm’s efficiency.
 This, in turn, leads to the rapid growth of memory consumption and computational power.
 Such an approach is not very stable in relation to the dynamic systems and can be used for static systems only, like looking for food matching.

 Machine Learning is a powerful tool for solving numerous tasks.
 Such features as personalized recommendations, associations, and classifications of various items can become a valuable asset for almost any system.
-In future articles, we will have a closer look at Machine Learning and specifically on the recommendation system with implementation on the Python with numpy and scikit-learn libraries, their working principles and possible ways of implementing them for real-life projects.
+Our IT consulting services help you to properly implement any kind of ML to empower your business.
+In future articles, we will have a closer look at Machine Learning and specifically on the recommendation system with implementation on the Python development services with NumPy and scikit-learn libraries, their working principles, and possible ways of implementing them for real-life projects.